 Former Ireland captain Brian O'Driscoll says that just one player from England's current squad would challenge for a place in Ireland's starting 15 ahead of the Six Nations Championship.

 Joe Schmidt's side go into the competition as defending Grand Slam champions and have lost just once in the last 12 months.
-Because of their successes against the All Blacks in November and Test series success down in Australia during the summer," O'Driscoll said he was confident that Ireland's current panel was as good, if not better, than any in the world.
+Because of their victory against the All Blacks in November and Test series success down in Australia during the summer, O'Driscoll said he was confident that Ireland's current panel was as good, if not better, than any in the world.